AnaMakarevich/DAND/README.md

-# Data Analyst Nanodegree Repo
+# Data Analyst Nanodegree Projects and Lecture Notes

 This repository is for lecture notes, projects and cheatsheets for Udacity's Data Analyst Nanodegree.

-# Projects Overview:
+## Projects Overview

+Note about formats: .MD is a natural format for GitHub and it's lighter.
+However, LaTeX expressions are not rendered in .MD format - see original .ipynb versions for these projects.

 Project ID | Project Folder | MD Version |  Original Format |Description
 ------------ | ------------ |  ------------ | ------------ | ------------